Turkish Delight (Literally) at Istanbul’s Spice Market:

 Confession: We bullied our Istanbul tour guide into adding the Spice Bazaar to our packed Turkey itinerary.
 “Come ON,” our travel blogger pack cajoled.
 “We’re right here anyway, and it’s one of the most famous sights in Istanbul!
 We’ll make it worth your while… We’ll buy you a Turkish Delight!
 Or three?”

-With that, our guide grinned and led us into the 350-year-old building.
+With that, our guide grinned and led us into the 350-year-old building of the famed Istanbul market.
 The “gifts” we found in this bazaar were profound, touching not only our hands, but our hearts as well!

 The Spice Bazaar has More than Spices